thedersen/backbone.validation/README.md

 ### Force update

+*Default: false*

 Sometimes it can be useful to update the model with invalid values.
-Especially when using automatic modelbinding and late validation (e.g. when submitting a form).
+Especially when using automatic modelbinding.

 You can turn this on globally by calling: